TheRainbowPhoenix/PythonExtra/README.md

   * Extend it with a fixed-width uf8x9 which maybe changes some glyphs (like `i` and `l`; the usual fixed-width unambiguous styles)
   * Try and provide a font smaller than 5x7 for more compact shell on mono
+- A decent keymap that can input all relevant characters into the shell

 Future wishes:
 - Build for fx-9860G II (requires manual filesystem support)